Apply for Funding

 - the capacity to respond to that need

 - capital campaigns

 - direct religious activities of religious groups or organizations

 All applications are vetted through a sound process involving staff and community volunteers.
 Applications are due November 23, 2018 at 11:59 PM.

-United Way Guelph Wellington Dufferin has two investment streams: Multi-year and single-year investments, as well as Emergency/Bridge funding.
+United Way Guelph Wellington Dufferin provides multi-year and single-year investments, as well as one-time emergency/bridge funding.

-Multi-year investments are made to support programs and services that contribute significantly to at least one of three United Way’s focus areas and at least one of five community level outcomes.
-From a ‘big picture’ perspective, this alignment will support the development of a shared vision for community impact.
-It will bring both clarity and a common understanding to the ways different agencies work toward similar outcomes, and may facilitate further opportunities for inter-agency collaboration.
+Single and multi-year investments are made to support programs and services that contribute significantly to at least one of three United Way’s focus areas and at least one of five community level outcomes.
+From a ‘big picture’ perspective, this alignment supports the development of a shared vision for community impact.
+It brings both clarity and a common understanding to the ways different agencies work toward similar outcomes, and facilitates opportunities for inter-agency collaboration.

 To learn more about the United Way Guelph Wellington Dufferin Community Impact Vision and Outcomes, click here.